neo-project/docs/docs/en-us/node/cli/setup.md

 You can choose one of the following ways to install Neo-CLI:

-- Install the official Neo-CLI released package (not available yet)
+- Install the official Neo-CLI released package
 - or publish Neo-CLI source code from GitHub into an executable file.
 If you use macOS, this way is highly recommended.

 This document will describe the both ways.